 Anastasia Beverly Hills built a massive following with propulsive engagement

 This indie cosmetics company is second only to celebrity billionaire mogul Kylie Jenner in beauty brand followers, and it built a booming online business with an expertly executed Instagram strategy.
 Launch Metrics reported Anastasia Beverly Hills generated a total MIV (Media Impact Value) of $79.5M in a single month.
-Their Instagram success (20 million followers and counting) is thanks to sky-high engagement from their audience, consistent posting, and leveraging user-generated content (UGC).
+Its Instagram success (20 million followers and counting) is thanks to sky-high engagement from their audience, consistent posting, and leveraging user-generated content (UGC).

 Feature and tag other accounts